MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 To assess your IoT workload against the Well-Architected Framework Security pillar, complete the security questions for IoT workloads in the [Azure Well-Architected Review assessment](/assessments/?mode=pre-assessment&id=azure-architecture-review).
 After the assessment identifies key security recommendations for your IoT solution, the following sections can help you implement the recommendations.

-## Zero trust security model
+## Zero-trust security model

-Instead of assuming everything behind a corporate firewall is safe, a [zero trust security model](https://www.microsoft.com/security/business/zero-trust) fully authenticates, authorizes, and encrypts every access request before granting access.
-Securing IoT solutions with zero trust starts with implementing basic identity, device, and access security practices.
-Basic practices include explicitly verifying users, reviewing devices added to the network, and using real-time risk detection to make dynamic access decisions.
+Unauthorized access to IoT systems could lead to mass information disclosure, such as leaked factory production data, or elevation of privilege for cyber-physical systems control, such as stopping a factory production line.
+A [zero trust security model](https://www.microsoft.com/security/business/zero-trust) helps limit the potential impact of users gaining unauthorized access to cloud or on-premises IoT services and data.

-These security basics help limit the potential impact of users gaining unauthorized access to cloud or on-premises IoT services and data.
-Unauthorized access could otherwise lead to mass information disclosure, such as leaked factory production data, or elevation of privilege for cyber-physical systems control, such as stopping a factory production line.
+Instead of assuming everything behind a corporate firewall is safe, zero trust fully authenticates, authorizes, and encrypts every access request before granting access.
+Securing IoT solutions with zero trust starts with implementing basic identity, device, and access security practices, such as explicitly verifying users, reviewing devices on the network, and using real-time risk detection to make dynamic access decisions.

 The following resources can help you implement a zero-trust IoT solution: